authoritylabs/grepwords-client/README.md

   To get keyword data from Grepwords, you can pass in an array of keywords.

     keywords = %w[apple ipad iphone]
-    data     = GrepwordsClient::KeywordTool.lookup(keywords)
+    data     = GrepwordsClient::Endpoints.lookup(keywords)

     # Returns an array of hashes with CPC, CPM, and monthly data for given

 ## Todo

-1. Create response class to avoid keeping track of what keywores were sent to Grepwords vs what actually came back with data.
+1. Create response class to avoid keeping track of what keywords were sent to Grepwords vs what actually came back with data.
-2. Add aditional endpoints (credit balance and related queries)
+2. Add additional endpoints (credit balance and related queries)